shipengfei92/startupjing.github.io/_posts/blog/2014-08-22-CompNetworkWeekOne.md

 * For resource sharing:
 More cost effective than dedicated resources per user;
 Network links are shared via `statistical multiplexing`
-* Statistical Multiplexing:
-Sharing of network bandwidth between users according to the statistics of their demand;
-Userful because users are mostly idle and their traffic is bursty;
 * For content delivery:
 Same content delivered to many users;
 More efficient than sending a copy all th way to each user--use `replicas`